allcloud-io/clisso/README.md

 >NOTE: An Okta embed link must not contain an HTTP query, only the base URL.
 For AWS apps, the link should end with `/137`.

-The `--principal-arn` is the ARN of the [identity provider][9] that was created on AWS IAM for the Okta integration.

-The `--role-arn` is the ARN of the IAM role that should be assumed following a successful authentication against Okta.

 ### Deleting Apps